gfngfn/Sesterl/README.md

 ```
 n ::= (a decimal or hexadecimal integer literal)
-float ::= (a floating-point number liteal)
+float-lit ::= (a floating-point number liteal)
-bin ::= (a string literal enclosed by double quotation marks)
+bin-lit ::= (a string literal enclosed by double quotation marks)
 X, C ::= (a capitalized identifier)
 x, t, k, l ::= (a lowercased identifier other than keywords)
 $a ::= (a lowercased identifier preceded by a dollar sign)